adamwespiser/wespiser.com/my-site/posts/2021-01-03-Lessons-Learned-From-A-Year-Of-Haskell.md

 In 2021, I should really try `cabal` :)

 ### My development environment

-The Haskell development environment has really improved over the last fews years, here's what I settled on using over the course of last year:
+The Haskell development environment has really improved over the last few years, and here's the setup I eventually settled on:

 * iTerm2 on MacOS, using `tmux` as a window/panel manager.
 * `neovim` as my version of `vim` for writing code.